Dekuu000/chatbot_companion/README.md

 ### Environment Variables Not Loading

+**Local Development:**
 - Ensure your `.env` file is in the project root
 - Restart your dev server after changing `.env`
 - Never commit `.env` to version control (it's in `.gitignore`)

+**Vercel Deployment:**
+- Environment variables must be set in Vercel Dashboard → Settings → Environment Variables
+- `.env` file is NOT used in Vercel (it's gitignored)
+- After adding/updating variables, redeploy your project
+- Check that variables are set for the correct environment (Production/Preview/Development)
+- Variable names are case-sensitive

+### Vercel Deployment Issues

+**Error: "P1011: SSL certificate verify failed"**
+- **Solution**: Use `?ssl-mode=REQUIRED` in your `DATABASE_URL` (copy Service URI from Aiven)
+- This is the correct SSL format for Aiven MySQL with Prisma
+- Alternative: Use `?sslcert=` (empty) if certificate verification still fails

+**Error: "Failed to collect page data for /api/..."**
+- This means Prisma is trying to initialize during build
+- **Solution**: Already fixed!
+The codebase uses lazy imports to prevent this
+- If you see this error, ensure you're using the latest code from the repository

+**Error: "Command 'npm run build' exited with 1"**
+- Check build logs in Vercel for specific error messages
+- Common causes:
+  - Missing environment variables (especially `DATABASE_URL`)
+  - Database connection issues
+  - TypeScript errors
+  - Missing dependencies

+**Migrations Not Running**
+- Migrations run automatically during build (configured in `package.json`)
+- Check build logs for: `Running migrations...`
+- If migrations fail, check:
+  - `DATABASE_URL` is correct
+  - Database exists in Aiven
+  - SSL connection is properly configured

+**Signup Returns 500 Error**
+- Check Vercel function logs: **Functions** → `/api/auth/signup`
+- Common causes:
+  - Database tables don't exist (migrations didn't run)
+  - Database connection failed
+  - Missing required environment variables
+- Solution: Verify migrations ran successfully and database connection works

 ## Security Best Practices